ChriskenTV/WD16-Student-Names/README.md

 # WD16-Student-Names
-This is the list of students in WD16-KodeGo-Batch
+This is the list of students in WD16-KodeGo-Batch and project information.

 Ejay Vibar